 At the bottom of the can, on top of the sheet protector, I added more paint to mimic the flow of the paint spill.
 Once I was satisfied with the amount of paint, I set the can aside to dry.

-I used some water proof mastic to seal the end of the tube to the faucet and also at the connection to the pump.
+I used some JB Weld WaterWeld water proof putty to seal the end of the tube to the faucet and also at the connection to the pump.

 I cut a small piece of the mastic and kneaded it according to the directions.